-All communication with parties is to be conducted in consultation with the Catholic Education Office: Early Learning & Care Coordinator, Media Department, Assistant Director Schools and Diocesan Director.
+All communication with parties is to be conducted in consultation with the Early Learning and Care Manager, Media Department, Assistant Director Schools and Diocesan Director.
+No information about any serious incidents at the service is to be shared on social media or other online platforms by CEDR staff.